zepam/emergency-alerts-examples/README.md

 # Multilingual Emergency Alerts Examples

 This repository provides a simple web-based demonstration of multilingual emergency alerts.
 It is designed to showcase how critical public safety messages can be presented in multiple languages for improved accessibility and community safety.
+This demo is an example of a possible implementation of the FCC's [Multilingual Wireless Emergency Alert Guidance](https://www.fcc.gov/sites/default/files/WEA-Multilingual-Fillable-Alert-Templates-Guidance-2025.pdf) released on July 18, 2025.

 ## Features